 Understand Medicare Part C in Rhode Island

-- In 2022, there are 33 Medicare Advantage Plans available in Rhode Island
+- In 2023, there are 39 Medicare Advantage Plans available in Rhode Island.

-- Two Medicare Advantage Plans offer innovative benefits, such as wellness and health care planning, reduced cost-sharing, and rewards and incentives programs in 2022
+- Eleven Medicare Advantage Plans offer innovative benefits, such as wellness and health care planning, reduced cost-sharing, and rewards and incentives programs in 2023.

 Designed to be an all-in-one solution, Medicare Advantage Plans are offered by Medicare-approved private insurance companies.
 There are several types of Medicare Advantage Plans available, depending on your insurance provider and location.
 Learn the differences between these plans and how they affect your coverage so that you can make the right choice for your medical situation.

 Compare ratings of some of Rhode Island’s Medicare Advantage Plan providers: